iotaledger/goshimmer/docs/001-mana_proposal.md

 #### Synchronization and Mana Calculation

 The mana plugin is responsible to determine when to start calculating mana locally.
-Since mana is an extension to ledger state, mana can only be reliably calculated once the node is in synced state.
-Therefore, mana plugin halts mana calculation until the node becomes synced.
-Then it either goes through all transactions in the value tangle that it synced and calculates mana itself, or obtains a recent `Base Mana Vector` from a trusted, high mana node, initializes its own `Base Mana Vector` to the obtained values and then starts mana calculation from this initial state.

-The latter approach implies, that there should be a way to determine an exact relation between the ledger state and the `Base Mana Vector` (time, index, transaction ID), so a node knows which transactions were already processed to arrive at the received `Base Mana Vector`.
+Since mana state is an extension to ledger state, it cna only depict realistic mana values once the node is in sync.
+During syncing, ledger state is constructed from messages coming from neighbors as described further above.

+In this first iteration, mana plugin relies on `TransactionConfirmed` event of the value transfers plugin, and has no explicit rules on when to start and stop mana calculation.

+In future, initial mana state (together with the initial ledger state) will be derived from a snapshot file.

 ### Mana Toolkit
 In this section, all tools and utility functions for mana will be outlined.